RafaFT/100-days-of-code/r2-log.md

 * Resource Pooling (provider must shares resources to custumers)

 GCP resources are organized in zones and regions (region contains multiple zones).

+### R2D25 - 2020/06/04

+Instead of working of my personal project or studying, I spent my time figuring out a BUG I implemented at work (found and fixed =P).